 6. For bigger events, draft up a vision of what you expect to happen at the event.
 This can take the form of a schedule or bird’s eye drawing of the space.
 If you’re having a band play or showing a movie, make sure the necessary equipment is available.

 7. It will be helpful to have a computer with internet and a projector set up to show Borgen Project YouTube videos.
-Print out the materials from the House Party section of the Borgen Project website that you think you will use (i.e. sign-in sheet, FAQ’s, legislation call sheet.)
+Be sure to print out other useful handouts you might want to share during this event.

 At the Actual Event: